My life changed in 1990.

 I was in my early 20s.
 An independent, strong woman just starting my career as a public relations professional.
 I was unstoppable!
 Nothing could stand in the way of my success.

 That was before I checked into Room 939.
 I was in Atlanta for a conference.
-I was walking down the hallway when the man attacked me.
+Like millions of other hotel guests do every day, I was just walking down the hotel hallway alone.
+But this time was different.
+A man attacked me.

 Before I knew what had happened, I was a victim to a random act of violence.
-I was shoved into my room, where I was held at knifepoint.
+I was shoved into my room, and was held at knifepoint.
 I was robbed and sexually assaulted.
-The perpetrator escaped.
-He was never found.
+The perpetrator escaped and was never found.

 I found my voice again when I published Room 939 in 2011.
 The pain of my experience is tattooed across the pages of my work.
 But so is the forgiveness I found.

 And my voice can’t be taken away anymore.
-Now, I use it to shed light on the terror and suffering caused by sexual assault and how it affects everyone.
-I help survivors and family members realize that there is life after sexual assault and that recovery is possible.
+Now, I use it to shed light on a difficult subject.
+I help survivors and family members see that recovery is possible.

 I am proof that you can start over when your life falls apart.
 Learn more about my journey and my work in Room 939.
 I hope it brings you the peace it brought me.